 Paella is one of the most popular dishes and yet it’s quite impossible to define precisely what it consists of.
 There are a plethora of variations from different cooks and most of them are claiming that their recipe is the most authentic.
 The paella recipe has a humble beginning.
 By learning about its history, it can help us understand why there are a lot of varieties.

 Paella actually originated in Valencia in Eastern Spain.
 This dish was originally a farmer’s food.
 It is cooked in an open fire and they ate this during lunchtime.
 Paella consists of rice along with tomatoes, onions, beans and other vegetables that can be found in the countryside.
 To make it extra special, a rabbit, duck or a chicken is added.
-A touch of saffron can make it tasty and colorful.
+A touch of saffron can make it tasty and colourful.
 Traditionally, it is eaten directly from the pan where it was originally cooked with the use of a wooden spoon.

 So, where did the name “paella” came from?
 There are actually a lot of theories on the origin of its name.
 Paella may have originated from the Latin word “patella” meaning pan.
 Another theory is that a lover prepared this dish especially for his fiancée, thus “paella” is actually a combination of “para ella”, a Spanish phrase which means “for her”.
 Some implied that the name “paella” originates from “Baqiyah”, an Arabic word which means “leftovers”.
 This is because the servants from Moorish royal banquets would gather the leftovers and cook them on an open fire.